 Eviction | Be Ready For Your Tenant's Defense

 We’ve made it quick and convenient for you to view a few of the most common eviction legal issues in Washington State.
-In this blog post we’ll share some arguments you may face in your next eviction.
+In addition, this blog post will share some arguments you may face in your next eviction.

 Tenants Union of Washington describes an Eviction as "an unlawful detainer action to remove a tenant from a property who stays in the unit past their legal right to."